Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Orthogonal cylindrical L evy processes

 In this section we consider the case of a driving noise without finite moments.
 Contrary to the classical case of a genuine L\'evy process, one cannot directly apply stopping time arguments such as in \cite[Sec.\ 9.7]{Peszat_Zabczyk} or interlacing techniques such as in \cite[Th.\ IV.9.1]{Ikeda_Watanabe}, since the cylindrical L\'evy process does not attain values in the underlying space.
-We focus on a special class of cylindrical L\'evy processes, which, similarly as in the case of a cylindrical Brownian motion, can be represented by a sum.
-However, the sum does not converge in the underlying Hilbert space.